Alberto Lleras Camargo

 Alberto Lleras Camargo (3 July 1906 – 4 January 1990) was President of Colombia twice (1945–1946, 1958–1962), and the 1st Secretary General of the Organization of American States (1948–1954).
 A journalist and liberal party politician, he also served as Minister of Government, Minister of Foreign Affairs, and as Minister of National Education in the administrations of President Alfonso López Pumarejo.
 He briefly attended the National University of Colombia in Bogotá to study politics, but dropped out later to pursue journalism.

 Lleras Camargo served as congressman of Colombia.
 He was also a cousin of later president Carlos Lleras Restrepo.
 He died in 1990 after suffering a long illness.

-Early political career and first presidency
+Political career and first presidency

 He attended the traditional Colegio Mayor de Nuestra Señora del Rosario.
 In 1929, he was elected deputy assemblyman on the Bogotá city council, his first entrance into politics.
 The following year he became Secretary of the Executive Committee of the Colombian Liberal Party and in 1931, he was elected to the Colombian Chamber of Representatives.
 That same year, he became the first Liberal to preside over the Chamber in more than forty years.